hanxiaomax/Learncpp_CN/docs/12-8-lambda-captures.md

 Note that the value of `ammo` is preserved across calls to the lambda!

-Warning
+!!! warning "注意"

 	Because captured variables are members of the lambda object, their values are persisted across multiple calls to the lambda!

-Capture by reference
+## Capture by reference

 Much like functions can change the value of arguments passed by reference, we can also capture variables by reference to allow our lambda to affect the value of the argument.